-Hugh Westacott was for many years a librarian working both in England and the United States.
-After the success of his seminal book The Walker’s Handbook he took early retirement and devoted himself to writing, guiding and lecturing about walking.
+Hugh Westacott was born in 1932 and was for many years a librarian working both in England and the United States.
+After the success of his seminal book The Walker’s Handbook, now in its fifth edition, he took early retirement and devoted himself to writing, guiding and lecturing about walking.
+He spends his retirement improving the condition of the local public paths.
 He is married to Joan from San Antonio, Texas and they have two sons and live in Devonshire.
 Joan, now retired, was a librarian at the American School in London.
 Hugh has two daughters by a previous marriage.

 In 1974 he founded his own imprint, Footpath Publications, which issued a number of footpath guides, and in 1984, when living in the United States, he started Rucksack Holidays which brought Americans to Britain for walking holidays, and for twenty years led hiking tours in Britain for Wilderness Travel one of America’s leading adventure holiday companies..

-Hugh specializes in guiding Americans and Canadians on day walks and hiking trips.
+Hugh specialized in guiding Americans and Canadians on day walks and hiking trips.

 All aspects of walking, hiking and backpacking

 The history of walking for pleasure